42 Tundra Facts to Help Kids Learn About This Frigid Biome

 • As permafrost thaws it releases carbon dioxide, which is a greenhouse gas.

-If you can't get enough facts about tundras, check out these other science games and resources to learn more.
+If you didn't get enough facts about tundras, check out these other science games and resources to learn more:

-Learning about tundras can help you understand how plants and animals are able to survive and thrive is such a harsh ecosystem.
-Imagine living in this kind of environment, could you survive?
+Tundra facts can help you understand how plants and animals are able to survive and thrive is such a harsh ecosystem.
+Imagine living in this kind of environment.
+Could you survive?
+For more chilly insight, check out our fun facts about Antarctica!